Positioned for Future Success:

 Slow the Spread

-In addition to getting the vaccine as soon as you can, take these steps to prevent getting or spreading COVID-19:
+In addition to getting the vaccine as soon as you can and wearing a face mask in public, take these steps to prevent getting or spreading COVID-19:

 We now consider COVID-19 not a temporary, but a long-term health problem we can expect to face for an unknown time.
 New advancements in treatment and prevention have caused health plans to end some temporary changes made early in this public health emergency and move back toward normal ways of covering care.